oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/5-labs-qa-checks/5-labs-qa-checks.md

 For the workshop in **Completed** or **Quarterly QA Complete** status and have Published - Public or Published - Event entries, we want to ensure that customers benefit from workshops that contain up-to-date information.
 So, the workshop team needs to perform Quarterly QA of the workshop every 90 days.

+> **Note:** Maintaining several workshops and running through the QA can be time consuming.
+We are suggesting a two-phased approach to make sure critical items are addressed regularly.
+  - **Lite QA:** Review the workshop on a high level for screenshots, links, and instructions to ensure the workshop is current and is using the latest version.
+Make any minor changes, if necessary, to keep the content updated.
+  - **In-depth QA:** Run through the workshop end-to-end to ensure it is working as expected since it was published.
+Update workshop if necessary
+  - **Example:** If there are ten workshops to QA, in the first quarter, you can perform lite QA reviews for the first 1-5 (or a selection) workshops and in-depth QA for the following 5-10 workshops.
+Subsequently, in the following quarter, you can perform in-depth QA for the first 1-5 workshops and lite QA for the following 5-10 workshops.
+This approach will allow you to manage more workshops while ensuring thorough quality assessment efficiently.

 1. The workshop status will automatically update to Quarterly QA after 90 days from the time you have last performed QA of your workshop.
 When the status is updated to Quarterly QA, the workshop team will receive an email with instructions to perform Quarterly QA of the workshop.

     ![Quarterly QA](images/quarterly-qa.png " ")